As Harry Truman said, “You want a friend in Washington? Get a dog.”

 Ron Smith – Special to The Informer

-Dean Halliday Smith is a fifth generation Kansan, an attorney, a grandfather several times over, a Vietnam veteran, and a civil war historian.
+Dean Halliday Smith is a fifth generation Kansan, a retired attorney, a grandfather several times over, a Vietnam veteran, and a civil war historian.
 Territorial Kansas, the Civil War, and the post-Civil War west are his subjects of interest.
 Manhattan KS graduate, graduated Kansas Wesleyan in ’73.
 Worked on Governor John Carlin’s staff in 1980-81.
 Lobbied for the Kansas Bar Association for 14 years.
-His small farm is near where the historic Santa Fe Trail converged on the “Pawnee Fork” along the wet route of the SFT.
+His small farm is near where the historic Santa Fe Trail converged on the “Pawnee Fork” along the west route of the SFT.